openshift/microshift/test/README.md

 Use `./test/bin/start_webserver.sh` to run a caddy web server to serve the images needed for the test scenarios.

-Use `./test/bin/configure_hypervisor_firewall.sh` to set up the firewall rules that allow VMs to access the web server on the hypervisor.

 Use `./test/bin/scenario.sh` to create test infrastructure for a scenario with the `create` argument and a scenario directory name as input.